 When does the group meet?

-The multi-family skills group currently meets on Tuesday afternoons in-person at our office located in Vienna, VA on Tuesdays 4:45 - 6:15 for vaccinated families.
+The multi-family skills group currently meets in-person at our office located in Vienna, VA on Tuesdays 4:45 - 6:15 for vaccinated families.
 We also have a Wednesday virtual group 4:45 - 6:15pm.
 Our current group schedule is listed on our adolescent DBT page.
 We require all group members to wear a mask and be vaccinated in order to attend.

 What if my teen does not want to do it?